terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/README.md

 # Atlas Basic Terraform Module

 This Terraform module creates a basic setup on [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database).

+You can find detailed information of the module's input and output variables in the [Terraform Public Registry](https://registry.terraform.io/modules/terraform-mongodbatlas-modules/atlas-basic/mongodbatlas/latest).

 It creates the following resources:

-- A MongoDB Atlas project if the use_existing_project flag is false.
-If not, you can provide an existing MongoDB Atlas project.
-- One or more database users.
-If you do not provide any database user, the module creates a default one unless you are using an existing MongoDB Atlas project.
-- Zero or more IP addresses.
-- Zero or more CIDR blocks.
+## Atlas Project

+`project_name` by default will try to create a new Atlas project.
+To reuse an exsting project set `use_existing_project` to `true`

+## MongoDB Cluster

-- A MongoDB Atlas cluster provisioned with AWS, GCP or AZURE provider.
+A MongoDB Atlas cluster provisioned with AWS, GCP or AZURE provider.
 It can also be a free tier (TENANT) cluster.

-You can find detailed information of the module's input and output variables in the [Terraform Public Registry](https://registry.terraform.io/modules/terraform-mongodbatlas-modules/atlas-basic/mongodbatlas/latest).
+## Database user

+Use the `database_users` field to define a list of database user allowed to connect to your MongoDB cluster using [SCRAM](https://www.mongodb.com/docs/manual/core/security-scram/) authentication

+If you do not provide any database user, the module creates a default user and password, see [`random_password` resource](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/password).

+**Note:** when setting `use_existing_project` to `true` no users will be created.

+## Access Lists

+Use `ip_addresses` or `cidr_blocks` to allow connecting to your Atlas cluster from the provided addresses.

 ## Usage

-Create a free tier cluster:
+### Free tier cluster

 ```terraform
 module "atlas_basic" {